Turtle and Wildlife Friendly Lighting for Coastal Properties: Florida and Gulf Coast Guide | Access Fixtures

 • Municipal beach parks and access points — restroom facilities, parking lots, boardwalk lighting, and lifeguard structures

-• Marina and waterfront facilities — dock lighting, parking areas, and any fixtures with line-of-sight to nesting beaches
+• Marina and waterfront facilities — dock lighting, parking areas, and any fixtures with line-of-sight to nesting beaches or water surface

 • Single-family and multi-family residential properties in beach-adjacent zones — most county ordinances apply to private property within defined setback distances from the mean high-water line